 In 2014, according to the U.S. Drug Enforcement Administration, there were a little more than 22 million citizens using marijuana (pot).
 It is estimated that 6.5 million of these individuals use it on a daily or almost daily basis.
 According to the agency, this plant is considered the most widely abused illicit drug.

 In spite of federal law, as of 2017, twenty-nine U.S. states plus the District of Columbia have made it legal to use marijuana for certain medical reasons.
 The drug is used in these places to treat or improve the symptoms brought on by approved conditions such as HIV / AIDS, cancer, glaucoma, chronic pain and several others.

-Paul's second letter to the Corinthians states, "For you are a temple of the living God . . .
-Therefore, come out from the midst of them and be separate," says the Lord, "and touch not the unclean, and I will receive you (2Corinthians 6:16 - 17).
-Christians are admonished to reject those things that are not good for them (both physically and spiritually) so that the Father can receive them.
-These, and other verses, point to the rejection of using marijuana for recreational purposes.
+Paul's second letter to the Corinthians indirectly addresses the use of marijuana (pot) when it states, "For you are a temple of the living God . . . says the Lord, 'and touch not the unclean, and I will receive you'" (2Corinthians 6:16 - 17).
+Christians are admonished to reject those things that are not good for them so that the Father can receive them.
+These, and other verses, point to the rejection of this plant for recreational purposes.

 While the recreational use of this plant would not be acceptable, its medicinal use is another issue entirely.
 A biblical argument could be made for using it in special cases such as with those experiencing chronic pain or someone who is suffering before they die.
 For example, Proverbs states the following principle that could be applied to the plant's medicinal use, "Give strong drink (alcohol) to him who is perishing, and wine to those who are of heavy hearts" (Proverbs 31:6, HBFV).